weisskopfjens/gomsgextractor/README.md

 # goMSGExtractor
-With this command line tool an a golang package you can extract attachements from Microsoft Outlook .msg files.
+With this command line tool you can extract attachments from microsoft outlook .msg files.

-This tool use parts of github.com/JacThomp/docstract.
-I do some changes an extend the code.
+I completely rewrite the code.
+Now it uses the "github.com/richardlehane/mscfb" package.

+The old version use parts of github.com/JacThomp/docstract.
+Now it was removed from this project.

 ## Dependencies
 github.com/richardlehane/mscfb